Code-Institute-Submissions/TheVeganHelpdesk/README.md

 ### - Content

-Text was delipberately vague.
+Text was deliberately vague.
 No actual data was used for the environment chart.

 ### - Thanks